josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 Organization, IAOC/IAD: To what extent is IAOC an oversight body (this might be managed as a workload issue)

-Organization, IETF/IAOC, communication: How does the IOAC get the policy instructions from the community?
+Organization, IETF/IAOC, communication: How does the IAOC get the policy instructions from the community?
 Who actually decides?
 Not clear.
 An issue that's been a sore point, has been debated.

 Organization, IAOC membership: If we want to look at changing the makeup of the IAOC, we need to have a clear understanding of the roles and responsibilities.
 Apart from scoping the IAOC well, we need to revisit how we populate the IAOC if we want it to be able to do more than the very thinnest of oversight roles.